Winchester Model 1894: 1992

 Despite these changes, U.S. Repeating Arms did not flourish, declaring bankruptcy in 1989.
 It was subsequently purchased by Belgian arms maker FN Herstal, which set about improving the whole Winchester line, instituting modern CNC methods of production at Winchester's factory while also seeking to expand the sales and marketing of Winchester rifles worldwide.
 This effort would culminate in two major changes to the gun in 1992: the reintroducing of now-CNC-machined parts and solid pins back into the action, and the elimination of the traditional half-cock safety notch on the hammer in favor of a cross-bolt safety, which enabled the gun to be sold internationally.

 Though the increase in build quality was noted at the time, it was the conspicuous presence of the new safety that generated the strongest opinions.
 It was widely reviled by American consumers and gun writers alike as a "lawyer" safety, who said it detracted from the overall look, feel, and operation of the rifle.
 FNH and Winchester responded in 2003 by moving the safety to the tang behind the receiver, which largely quelled the controversy.
-Both the last Model 94s to leave the New Haven factory before American production ceased in 2006 and the new Model 94s produced in Japan since 2010 by Miroku Corp. feature these tang-mounted safeties.
+Both the last Model 1894s to leave the New Haven factory before American production ceased in 2006 and the new Model 1894s produced in Japan since 2010 by Miroku Corp. feature these tang-mounted safeties.Current production includes a Carbine, Deluxe Sporting, Short Rifle, Sporter, and Trails End Takedown models.